 Tooled leather is available on many JLS Leather goods.
-When we use that term, we mean we have used carving tools to create shapes and designs in the leather.
+When we use that term, we mean we have used carving tools to create shapes and designs in the leather, much like molding clay.

 Many designate stamped or embossed leather as”hand tooled”, but these are not the same thing.
 We have no objection to these other methods of decorating leather.
 In fact, we prefer good embossing over bad tooling.